shalini2773/QuizGame/README.md

    - Open the project in your favorite IDE (like Visual Studio Code).

    - Run the MainFX.java file to start the game.

+# How to Play
+1. Start the game and select a category.

+2. Answer questions to the best of your ability.

+3. Your score will be displayed at the end of the game.

+4. Challenge yourself to improve your score each time you play!

+# Screenshots
+![Screenshot of the quiz game]
+(QuizMaster screenshots/Screenshot(1).png)
+![Screenshot of the quiz game]
+(QuizMaster screenshots/Screenshot(2).png)
+![Screenshot of the quiz game]
+(QuizMaster screenshots/Screenshot(3).png)